 Studies indicate that 47% of children in an experimental group that received 40-hours of ABA therapy per week, with the treatment lasting two-to six-years became indistinguishable from their peers or achieved “best outcome,” with many able to have their “autism” label removed.
 As a whole, 89% of the children in the experimental group saw substantial improvement (e.g., significant gains in IQ and socialization).

-Different forms of ABA training may include discrete trial training, pivotal response training (PRT), applied verbal behavior programs (AVB), structured play, incidental teaching and the use of PECS pictures (picture exchange communication systems).
+Different forms of ABA training may include discrete trial training, pivotal response training (PRT), applied verbal behavior programs (AVB), structured play, incidental teaching and the use of PECS (picture exchange communication systems).

 Additional autism therapies, such as: